-This scholarship competition is designed for students who are currently enrolled full time in an MCAD degree-seeking program.
+This scholarship competition is for students who are currently enrolled full time in a degree-seeking program.
 Students are notified of the competition requirements and deadlines each spring.
-A minimum cumulative GPA of 3.0 or better is required to enter.
+A minimum cumulative GPA of 3.0 is required to enter.
 Competitions are judged by MCAD faculty.

-ARTS and the Scholastic Art Awards are a national competition that starts at the state level.
-High school students submit work to compete for a silver or gold key award.
-Gold Key winners go on to the national competition.
-Judging is determined by Scholastic Arts.
-MCAD has hosted this event for the last few years and supports this foundation by matching the Scholastic Art Award Scholarship.
+ARTS and the Scholastic Art Awards are national competitions for which students may earn scholarships that MCAD then matches.
 To receive a matching scholarship, applicants are expected to place as a gold key winner at the national competition and to be admitted to MCAD.
 These are need-based funds and are awarded on a funds-available basis.
-Please consult your high school art teacher for more information on the Scholastic Arts Competition.
+Please consult your high school art teacher for more information.